-A general plan developed to create clinical practice guidelines for sonographers was used to guide the development of this guideline (Figure APP2.1).
-Key features of the plan were 1) to develop questions that the guideline would answer, 2) draw on existing evidence-based guideline to inform the guideline, 3) undertake literature searches when existing guidelines have deficits, and 3) consult with stakeholders.
+A general plan developed to create clinical practice guidelines (CPG) for sonographers was used to guide the development of this CPG.
+Key features of the plan were 1) to develop questions that the CPG would answer, 2) draw on existing evidence-based CPGs to inform the guideline, 3) undertake literature searches when existing CPGs have deficits, and 3) consult with stakeholders.

-The decision to draw on existing guidelines, rather than developing a de novo guideline, was regarded as more efficient due to the time consuming and expensive nature of de novo guideline development, which requires teams of methodologists and experts to search, critique and debate the evidence base.
-This approach also enabled review of existing evidence-based guidelines developed for other professional groups involved in the care of patients with chronic venous disease (CVD), to avoid this guideline contradicting any existing guidelines used by those professional groups.
+The decision to draw on existing CPGs, rather than developing a de novo CPG, was regarded as more efficient as de novo CPG development is time consuming and expensive, requiring teams of methodologists and experts to search, critique and debate the evidence base.
+This approach also enabled review of existing evidence-based CPGs developed for other professional groups involved in the care of patients with chronic venous disease, to ensure the recommendations in this CPG did not contradict any existing CPGs in use for these professionals.